 Musical Assassin: While Shaker doesn't exactly have any musical special attacks, the fact that he kills on a daily basis while playing punk music and treating his battles like they were rock solo duels could have him qualify for this trope.

-Bilstein's daughter who uses a Plasma Scythe in battle.
-Rain is an ambitious person who seeks to prove herself as being a beautiful woman who is able to defeat anyone who tries to challenge her to a battle.
+Bilstein's beautiful and ambitious German-American daughter who fights with a Plasma Scythe.
+Rain is a beautiful and ambitious person who seeks to prove herself as being a strong and beautiful woman who is able to fight and defeat anyone who tries to challenge her to a battle.

 An Ice Person: Her Plasma Field allows her to freeze her opponents with a simple weapon strike.